 The themes - Leaving Home, Life at Sea, Journey’s End and Life in the New Land - could be interpreted in any way that they chose, and the result is a wonderful collection of multimedia textile art work from across the whole community.

-The flower arrangements will be stunning with many experienced and talented contributors to the event.
+The flower arrangements were stunning, with many experienced and talented contributors to the event.

-Organisers are making up for that now with more than a dozen wonderful displays throughout the church.
+Organisers made up for that with more than a dozen wonderful displays throughout the church.

 Through the Window by Janet Greaves Stocker.
 This is a picture of the Prysten House as it might have been at the time of the Mayflower 400

-The exhibition of 24 quilts and beautiful calligraphy designs come from as far afield as London and Massachusetts, as well as from two Plymouth schools and voluntary groups from Devon and Cornwall.
+The exhibition of 24 quilts and beautiful calligraphy designs came from as far afield as London and Massachusetts, as well as from two Plymouth schools and voluntary groups from Devon and Cornwall.

-Also on display will be copies of two of the original drawings of the stunning stained-glass windows designed by John Piper and created by Patrick Reyntiens.
+Also on display were copies of two of the original drawings of the stunning stained-glass windows designed by John Piper and created by Patrick Reyntiens.